zhgzhg/LoRaPacketForwarder/tools/TempMon/README.md

 During initialisation all of the specified pins will be set in OUTPUT mode, having their state cleared (low/false/0).

-The temperature is read from a file in millidegrees C resolution.
+The temperature is read from a file in millidegrees C resolution as an integer value, and later gets converted to a floating point one in degrees.

 For configuration example refer to the configuration template file 'config.json.template'.
 Then create a copy of it called 'config.json' with your